 After they entered the cockpit, she started the takeoff protocol from the back seat.
 Her well-being was bonded to his like an unborn child to its mother.
 One mistake—that's all it would take.
 As every engine in the squadron groaned to life, Shock realized that whatever horrible trap he was walking into, one way or the other, he deserved it.

 “You like that, pajji slime?”
-He pressed and twisted the thin, carbonized bludgeon in every direction, from one extreme to another.
+The guard twisted the thin, carbonized bludgeon from one extreme to another.

 “I'm actually kinda...ticklish there,” Destiny hoarsed out.